rherranzg/Hermes/README.md

 ## Set up a new Lambda Function.

+You need to do some manual steps before start.

 - Access to Lambda service in your AWS console.
 - Click on "Create a Lambda function".
 - Select "lambda-canary" template.
 This template say that you are going to use python as programming languaje, .and you are also using Lambda as a scheduling event.